 It is important to make this initial appointment as early as possible - at least 6 weeks before you travel - as a second appointment will be required with the practice nurse to actually receive the vaccinations.
 These vaccines have to be ordered as they are not a stock vaccine.
 Your second appointment needs to be at least 2 weeks before you travel to allow the vaccines to work.

-We offer Polio (given as a combined diphtheria/tetanus/polio jab), Typhoid, Hepatitis A and Cholera vaccines.
+We offer Polio (given as a combined diphtheria/tetanus/polio jab), Typhoid and Hepatitis A vaccines.
 If you require any other vaccines, please visit a pharmacy offering travel vaccinations or a private travel clinic.

 You should bring with you a record of any previous immunisations you have had.